-I found myself on the island of Sicily just shortly after spending time in Corsica, and the contrast was absolutely delicious; literally and figuratively.
+I found myself in the gorgeous green gardens of a beautiful Etna hotel on the island of Sicily, just shortly after spending time in Corsica, and the contrast was absolutely delicious; literally and figuratively.
 Not only did Sicily represent the beginning of a month-long (first time) exploration of Italy for me, but I’m part Sicilian so it felt like coming home.
 The sliver of water between Italy and Sicily represents independence and you feel that sense of autonomy when you cross over onto this island.

 My stay at Monaci delle Terre Nere, a country boutique hotel situated on 60 acres of Tuscany-like countryside on the slopes of Mount Etna, the largest active volcano in Europe, is the home of a large variety of fruit trees.
 This Etna hotel, on an Italian island, in the Mediterranean air, with volcano energy, and lots of horticulture in every direction, is a big wow.
 Every meal includes local ingredients foraged from the property or sourced from nearby towns.
 There are just 12 rooms in the main 19th century building and 8 suites scattered about the property giving it a private and independent feeling.